 BlackRock major shareholders among insiders

-Another data collector GuruFocus estimated that insiders owned 3.02% of all outstanding common shares of BlackRock at the time of writing.
+Another data collector GuruFocus estimated that individual insiders owned 2.81% of all outstanding common shares of BlackRock as of 19 February 2025.
 These shares are granted to insiders by the company via stock options as part of their compensation package, or they could have been bought back when the firm was founded.

 • Laurence D. Fink – 520,124 shares

-Laurence D. Fink is the CEO and co-founder of BlackRock.
-Along with seven colleagues, he started the company.
-As of 31 January 2023, he owned 520,126 making him the biggest individual shareholder.
+Laurence D. Fink is the CEO and co-founder of BlackRock, who started the company with seven colleagues.
+As of 31 January 2023, he is the biggest individual shareholder.

 Before founding BlackRock, Fink was Management Director of the First Boston Corporation, an investment bank that was later acquired by Credit Suisse (CS).